 What is a Value Scale?

 A value scale is a simple drawing tool that helps you see and draw values by comparison.
-The scale to the right has a sliding range of values on one edge and ten gradated sections on the other edge.
+The scale above has a sliding range of values on one edge and ten gradated sections on the other edge.

 How to use a Value Scale

 Let’s say you’re drawing a portrait of someone with blond hair.
 From any distance away, hold the value scale next to the hair, squint your eyes, and, see what part of the gray scale matches.
 Then check the value against the drawing.

 Take as many “readings” as you need too.
 For example you could check to see what value the highlights, mid-values, and shadows of the hair are.

 How To Draw A Value Scale

 If you’re trying out a new brand of drawing paper, it’s very useful to draw a value scale on it using the type of hatching you plan to use.
 (Overhand side of pencil shading vs tip of pencil shading for example.)
 You’ll see how the texture effects each value, and you’ll get a good idea of the values you can and can’t create on the paper.

 - Draw 5 to 10 one inch squares.

 - Make the last square (No. 10) as dark as you can without squashing the grain of the paper.
 Here’s how: